tlswg/tls-fatt/README.md

 properties, and general estimates of the scope of work such recommendations would take to complete.

-The output of the FATT is posted to the working group by the FATT point person.
+The output of initial FATT review is posted to the working group by the FATT point person or working group chairs.
 The output may say that additional analysis is not warranted or it may indicate what type of analysis should be done.
 The FATT may also ask the working group for clarification on what security properties are intended for a particular change.
 The FATT may also provide suggestions as to what tools